Klavionik/klavionik.dev/src/content/projects/en/cutto.md

 ---

-Everybody knows these URL shortening sites, which take a long ugly link and turn it into a beautiful short one, that is convenient to share.
+Everybody knows these URL shortening sites, which take a long ugly link and turn it into a beautiful short one, which is convenient to share.
 This project does exactly that, but it is invented here. :)

 ## Features